Lifeguard (film): Production

 Elliott's parents were lifeguards and he had worked as a lifeguard himself.
 He was cast after Dan Petrie and his wife saw Elliott on TV in the film Frogs.
 Lifeguard completed filming in August 1975 but was held for release by Paramount until the following year.
 Elliott held off on doing any TV in that time because he hoped the film would establish him in features.

-Despite some of its serious subject matter, the film was marketed as a lighthearted beach party movie.
+Despite some of its serious subject matter, the film was marketed as a lighthearted beach party film.
 However, it was considered a breakthrough for Elliott, with the actor saying, "Dan Petrie did a great job directing that movie; it was shot for something like only $900,000.
 Those were the days".

 Part of the film was shot in Petrie's own home.

 It was executive produced by Ted Mann.

 Most of the lifeguard tower scenes were filmed at the Knob Hill and "Burnout" towers in the South Bay of Los Angeles.